Lakdawala-Lab/PHIGHTCOVID_StNPI_Publ2021/src/static_death_time_series/README.md

 # state_static_death_time_series

-state_static_time_series imports a merged dataset with daily new COVID-19 case/death counts and state level NPI and a US population dataset to produce a static time series graph.
+state_death_static_time_series imports a merged dataset with daily new COVID-19 case/death counts and state level NPI and a US population dataset to produce a static time series graph.